Kaie Kellough

 Kaie Kellough (born 1975) is a Canadian poet and novelist.
 He was born in Vancouver, British Columbia, raised in Calgary, Alberta, and in 1998 moved to Montreal, Quebec, where he lives.

+Writing

 Kellough has published three books of poetry, two audio recordings, one novel, and one collection of short stories.
 He is also a practitioner of vocal sound poetry.
 His work multiplies and layers voice, while exploring the fundamentals of language-production.
-His debut novel, Accordéon, was a shortlisted nominee for the Amazon.ca First Novel Award.